charithajay/devops-training-2024/README.md

 9. Monitoring and Logging:

     Implementing logging and monitoring solutions.
-    Introduction to tools like Prometheus, Grafana, ELK stack.
+    Introduction to tools like Prometheus, Grafana, and ELK stack.
     Setting up alerts and dashboards for the application.

 10. Collaborative Tools and Communication: